Life of Columba: Book one (Of his Prophetic Revelations)

 In the first book, the author Adomnán lists Columba's prophetic revelations, which come as a result of his ability to view the present and the future simultaneously.
 Most of the short chapters begin with Columba informing his fellow monks that a person will soon arrive on the island or an event will imminently occur.

-In one notable instance, Columba appears in a dream to King Oswald of Northumbria, and announces the king's forthcoming victory against the King Catlon (Cadwallon of Wales) in the Battle of Heavenfield.
+In one notable instance, Columba appears in a dream to King Oswald of Northumbria and announces the king's forthcoming victory against the King Catlon (Cadwaladr ap Cadwallon of Wales) in the Battle of Heavenfield.
 The people of Britain promise to convert to Christianity and receive baptism after the conclusion of the war.
 This victory signals the re-Christianizing of pagan England, and establishes King Oswald as ruler of the entirety of Britain.

 Columba's other prophecies include when he sends a man named Batain off to perform his penance, but then Columba turns to his friends and says Batain will instead return to Scotia and be killed by his enemies.
 Several of Saint Columba's prophecies reflect the scribal culture in which he was immersed, such as his miraculous knowledge of the missing letter "I” from Baithene's psalter or when he prophecies that an eager man will knock over his inkhorn and spill its contents.